GLOBAL MARKETS-Stocks cheer China trade relief, bonds face debt deluge

 The yen was also cheap by many measures, he argued, with fair value put at around 85 per dollar.

-In commodity markets, gold had eased on expectations that supplies will grow as bullion refineries resume operations.
-The metal was last up 0.3% at $1,691.54 an ounce XAU=.
+In commodity markets, conditions were changeable again.
+Gold had eased on expectations that supplies will grow as bullion refineries resume operations but turned higher to sit at $1,693 an ounce XAU= ahead of U.S. trading.
 GOL/

-Oil prices were slipping back though after a six-session streak of gains which saw Brent almost double since hitting a 21-year low in April.
+Oil prices were still wild, swinging from 1% down to 6% higher after a six-session streak of gains which has seen Brent almost double from a 21-year low hit in April.
 O/R

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4